RobKnowles248/Caragh-Creates-Website/README.md

 ### Design Choices

-The maroon and yellow primary and secondary colours plus the full page colourful patchwork backgrounds were used to create an engaging, colourful and vibrant page that captured the user's attention.
+The maroon and yellow primary and secondary colours, plus the full page colourful patchwork backgrounds, were used to create an engaging, colourful and vibrant page that captures the user's attention.

 ### Wireframes